How Loyalty Programs Can Help Businesses in Post-Covid Economy

 As Americans tighten their belts, competition for wallet share will intensify.
 Current business strategies need to focus on customer retention and low customer acquisition costs.
 This can be achieved through a customer loyalty program.
 Loyalty programs also increase customer engagement, frequency of engagement, and spending – all of which improves the bottom line.

 For businesses without a rewards program in place, now is the time for action.
-For those with an existing program, now is the time to fortify the use of best practices.
+For those with an existing program, now is the time to fortify the use of best practices and dive into customer loyalty program insights.

 Successful loyalty programs do three things: